Graduate Handbook

 Residential and online teaching appointments: The Department of African American Studies also offers teaching appointments, both online and residential, that are not in the form of teaching assistantships (thus they do not carry a tuition waiver nor insurance).

 Conference Travel Funding.
 While we cannot guarantee support for graduate students in all circumstances, we typically provide funds for dual-degree and graduate minor students to present their research at an academic conference oriented toward African American and Diaspora Studies.
 We prioritize presentations at meeting and try to set aside funds particularly in support of graduate student participation.
-Please send your requests to the Director of Graduate Studies, including the following information: the name of the conference; the title of the paper or poster you will present; the relevance of the conference to your professional development in the field of AFAM; and a brief budget detailing the amount of your request (include any funds for the trip already committed from other units or entities).
+Please send your requests to the Director of Graduate Studies, including the following information: the name of the conference; the title of the paper or poster you will present; the relevance of the conference to your professional development in the field of African American studies; and a brief budget detailing the amount of your request (include any funds for the trip already committed from other units or entities).
 Please send this request well in advance of your departure.

 Graduate student listserv.
-Please email ams87@psu.edu to be added to the graduate student listserv at any time after you receive your PSU email account.
+Please email ams87@psu.edu to be added to the graduate student listserv at any time after you receive your Penn State email account.
 You can be on the list whether you have formally joined or been accepted into the dual-title program, or even if you will not be doing either but want to hear about our events.

 Annual graduate student orientation and reception.
 We hold an orientation session a few weeks into fall semester as well as a welcome dinner.